 Android and iOS are the most popular mobile operating systems on the market.
-Both offer a variety of apps and settings but, eventually reach their limits at a certain point.
-Rooting or Jailbreaking your phone (or tablet) will offer you thousands of tweaks, skins and new apps that you should not miss out on.
+Both offer a variety of apps and settings, but eventually reach their limits at a certain point.
+Rooting or Jailbreaking your phone (or tablet) will offer you thousands of tweaks, skins, custom ROMs, and new apps that you should not miss out on.
 It will also help you to remove bloatware.

 - Rooting Terms